SkyLundy/Mailchimp-For-FormBuilder/README.md

 A highly configurable add-on for the ProcessWire FormBuilder module that adds Mailchimp list subscriptions to new and existing forms.

+This is alpha software.
+Please test thoroughly and file issues if you encounter bugs.

 ## Features

-FormBuilderProcessorMailchimp provides the ability to submit subscribers to Mailchimp Audiences (mailing lists).
-Forms can send to specific lists, or to a global list configured within the module.

-- Add or remove Mailchimp processing to new or existing forms.
+- Add Mailchimp processing to new or existing forms.
 - Specify which form fields will be submitted to Mailchimp
 - Optionally include and configure an 'opt-in' checkbox for your forms
-- Native FormBuilder integration can be added per-form form via the "Actions" config
 - Can be added as an additional processing method alongside existing FormBuilder form actions
-- Uses the Mailchimp API and API key to submit list subscriptions
-- Submit to Mailchimp using a global API key, and/or configure an individual API key for each form
-- Submit to Audiences (lists) using a global configuration, and/or configure a specific Audience for each form
+- Submit subscriber information to any audience/list in Mailchimp
+- Use audience tags configured in Mailchimp to organize contacts as they're added to Mailchimp audiences

-Fields are automatically converted to Mailchimp-friendly values where necessary.
+Fields are automatically converted to Mailchimp-friendly values where necessary, datetime field values are automatically converted to the format configured in Mailchimp.

-- Checkboxes fields are converted to an array of selected values
-- Select Multiple fields are converted to an array of selected values
-- Page Select fields use the name of the selected page as the value
+All fieldtypes with the exception of image/file upload fields are supported.

 ## Requirements